trueneu/metronomiconic/README.md

 The reason I do not include them in distribution in simple: they are not free, and the free ones I've heard... well I don't like them.

 You're ready to go.
-Type `metronomic` in your favorite terminal emulator.
+Type `metronomiconic` in your favorite terminal emulator.

 Press space bar to stop or start.
 Use arrow keys and arrow keys with shift to change tempo.
 Use digits, alt+up and alt+down to change time signature (1 to 9 for beat count